ppy/osu-wiki/wiki/Tournaments/LMS/Shift_2/en.md

 ### Mappool instructions

 1. Each stage will receive its own mappool.
-2. Each mappool consists of 7 brackets: NoMod, Extra, Hidden, HardRock, DoubleTime, FreeMod, and Tiebreaker.
+2. Each mappool consists of 7 brackets: NoMod, Extra, [Hidden](/wiki/Game_Modifiers#hidden), [HardRock](/wiki/Game_Modifiers#hard-rock), [DoubleTime](/wiki/Game_Modifiers#double-time), FreeMod, and Tiebreaker.
 3. Each mappool consists of 18 maps in total.
 4. Each mappool has one tiebreaker.
    - The tiebreaker will be played without mods activated.
    - In the freak event of a tie on the tiebreaker, the tiebreaker will be replayed under FreeMod conditions.
 5. The NoMod & Extra bracket will be played with no mods activated.
-6. The Hidden, HardRock, and Double Time bracket will be played with the respective mods activated.
+6. The Hidden, HardRock, and DoubleTime bracket will be played with the respective mods activated.
-7. The FreeMod bracket will have Free Mod activated.
+7. The FreeMod bracket will have FreeMod activated.
 The players can pick Hidden, HardRock or both.
 Players are required to play with a mod.
-8. The size of every Mod bracket will be 3 across all stages of the Tournament.
+8. The size of every mod bracket will be 3 across all stages of the tournament.
 9. The mappool will be released after the last match of the previous stage has been played.

 ### Scheduling instructions